 Approval granted by the Federal Network Agency to set up a base station.
 This process is specified in the Ordinance on the Method of Proof for the Limitation of Electromagnetic Fields (BEMfV).

 All media (platforms) which help users use digital channels for two-way communication and swap information interactively are referred to as "social media".
 Examples include Twitter, Facebook, blogs and YouTube.

-German Commission on Radiological Protection; advises the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU) on all matters relating to radiation protection.
+German Commission on Radiological Protection; advises the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) on all matters relating to radiation protection.

 Sometimes referred to as a logistics chain or value-added chain in a supply or value-added process that overarches several companies.
 The supply chain starts with the production of raw materials and continues through various manufacturing and transport stages through to commercial stages and shipment to end users.

 Portable, flat computer with a touchscreen display.
 Unlike a notebook, a tablet PC does not have a foldout keyboard.
 Due to its lightweight design and touch-sensitive screen, tablet PCs are extremely easy to use.

 The TCP/IP reference model describes the structure and interaction of network protocols in the Internet protocol family.

 A field of research that deals with the mutual interactions between and the interwovenness of various communication technology disciplines, especially the areas of electronic information processing and telecommunications which rely on the same basic technologies.
 The Intelligent Transportation System and the services that build on it to ensure greater transportation safety, environmental compatibility and (economic) efficiency is a special area of Telematics that has emerged in recent years.